Connect with others who understand.

 Legality of Driving With Narcolepsy

-Driving laws for people diagnosed with medical conditions that can cause a sporadic lapse of consciousness (LOC), such as narcolepsy, epilepsy, and obstructive sleep apnea, can differ from state to state.
+Some driving laws have special rules for people diagnosed with medical conditions that can cause a sudden loss of consciousness (LOC).
+These conditions may include narcolepsy, epilepsy, and obstructive sleep apnea.
+These laws may vary by state.

-Some state vehicle licensing agencies make it mandatory to report a condition that alters a person’s ability to drive.
-Other states are less strict and require self-reporting, or no reporting at all.
+Some state department of motor vehicles agencies require drivers to report medical conditions that affect their ability to drive.
+Other states have less strict rules and rely on self-reporting, or don’t require reporting at all.

-Most states do not list narcolepsy as a reason to revoke a driver's license.
-But some states may enforce driving restrictions or different levels of medical probation, depending on how well the medical condition is controlled.
+Most states don’t list narcolepsy as a reason to revoke a driver’s license.
+But some states may enforce driving restrictions or different levels of medical probation for people with narcolepsy.
+It depends on how well the medical condition is controlled.

-State-specific LOC disorder driving laws vary and can include:
+State-specific driving laws for LOC disorders vary and may include:

-• Mandated reporting from doctors after diagnosing someone with an LOC condition
+• Required reporting by doctors after diagnosing someone with an LOC condition

-• Vague requirements in which the law can be interpreted in different ways
+• Vaguely worded laws that can be interpreted in different ways

 • No questions about medical conditions on the driver’s license application